nhrap-dev/manage/README.md

 3. Replace the URLs with the URLs for your tool:

-   - **release:** This alternates between the URLs for prod and dev.
-Update to prod for production.
+   - **release:** _Alternate_ — This specifies which URL links manage.py looks at.
-   - **hazusInitUrl:** This can stay the same.
-It's the raw URL to the `__init__.py` file in the hazus python package root.
+   - **hazusInitUrl:** _Don't change_ — It's the raw URL to the `__init__.py` file in the hazus python package root.
+It updates the users HazPy installation when the version changes in the `__init__.py`.
-   - **repoZipfileUrl:** This is the URL to the zipfile download for your tool.
-You can access this URL by going to your repo, clicking on Clone or Download, and then right clicking on Download Zip and copying the URL.
+   - **repoZipfileUrl:** _Change_ — This is the URL to the zipfile download for your tool. manage.py uses this to auto-download your tool updates.
+You can access this URL on GitHub by going to your repo, clicking on Clone or Download, and then right clicking on Download Zip and copying the URL.
-   - **toolInitUrl:** This is the URL to the `__init__.py` file in the root of your tool.
-You can access it by clicking on your `__init__.py` file, then clicking Raw at the top of your code.
+   - **toolInitUrl:** _Change_ — This is the URL to the `__init__.py` file in the root of your tool on GitHub.
+When the version is updated in this file, manage.py prompts the user to update the tool.
+You can access the URL on GitHub by clicking on your `__init__.py` file, then clicking Raw at the top of your code.

 ### 2. GitHub Action for manage.py